techx/hackmit-hackbot/README.md

 # Running hackbot locally

+First, run `npm install` to install all the required dependencies.

 Test hackbot by running `npm run dev`.
 However, some plugins will not behave as expected unless you set the [environment variables](#configuration).